Dosage Form: tablet

 Irbesartan does not inhibit ACE or renin or affect other hormone receptors or ion channels known to be involved in the cardiovascular regulation of blood pressure and sodium homeostasis.
 Because Irbesartan does not inhibit ACE, it does not affect the response to bradykinin; whether this has clinical relevance is not known.

 Irbesartan is an orally active agent that does not require biotransformation into an active form.
 The oral absorption of Irbesartan is rapid and complete with an average absolute bioavailability of 60% to 80%.
-Following oral administration of Irbesartan, peak plasma concentrations of Irbesartan are attained at 1.5 to 2 hours after dosing.
-Food does not affect the bioavailability of Irbesartan.
+Following oral administration of Irbesartan tablets, peak plasma concentrations of Irbesartan are attained at 1.5 to 2 hours after dosing.
+Food does not affect the bioavailability of Irbesartan tablets.

 Irbesartan exhibits linear pharmacokinetics over the therapeutic dose range.